aliceraffaele/aliceraffaele.github.io/_pages/maddmaths.md

   - "/maddmaths.html"
 ---

-Since August 2021, I have been collaborating with the [main Italian website](http://maddmaths.simai.eu) for the communication of mathematics.
+Since August 2021, I have been collaborating with the [main Italian website](http://maddmaths.simai.eu) for communicating mathematics.
 I typically write reviews of books about mathematics and computer science, both novels and essays, thus combining my passion for reading with the one for these subjects.
-Also, I usually present possible applications of operations research by discussing how a problem arising in real life can be first formulated as a mathematical model and then solved by means of mathematical programming and algorithms.
+Sometimes I also present possible applications of operations research.
+In particular, I discuss how a problem arising in real life can be first formulated as a mathematical model and then solved using mathematical programming and algorithms.

-Hereafter you can find the links to all the articles I've written so far, unfortunately available only in Italian.
-They are classified according to their category, and arranged from the most recent to the oldest ones.
+Hereafter you can find the links to all the articles I've written so far, available only in Italian, unfortunately.
+They are classified according to their category and arranged from the most recent to the oldest ones.
 In the book reviews, whenever a book contains something related to operations research, I have put the tag “**[OR]**” before the title.

 ## On operations research